-The Baltimore Data Jam Competition has been designed to let teachers and their students use creativity and skills to find interesting ways to present some of these data and other results in a friendly, educational and competitive atmosphere.
+The Baltimore Data Jam Competition has been designed to let teachers and their students, and now entire families use creativity and skills to find interesting ways to present some of these data and other results in a friendly, educational and competitive atmosphere.

 Projects will be judged on two submissions: 1) a written report; and 2) a creative and unique project (physical model, skit, song, visual representation, etc.).
 Judging criteria include a review of the report and its components, accuracy of data trends and comparisons, and overall creativity.
 As you will see, the Baltimore Data Jam emphasizes creativity in presenting data.
 These are the very skills that are and will continue to be necessary as our ability to collect data outpaces our ability to make it understandable to the general public.

 New this year – the Family Data Jam!
 Rather than submitting separate projects for the middle and high school categories, siblings of different ages can instead work together on a single project.
 Elementary-age students can also participate with guidance from older siblings or guardians.
 Project groups can be as small as one child and one adult.
 Family Data Jam allows parents or guardians to be more involved with Data Jamming, offering their own data interpretations, computer skills, or artistic input.
 Family Data Jam project submissions require only one graph with a paragraph-long interpretation and a creative project with a brief explanation.
 A special award will be granted to our top Family project.
 Please refer to our Family Data Jam rubric for details

 Click below to access links to pages for